Skip to main content

 Skip User Reviews

-• Technical issues including bugs, awkward controls, inconsistent UI, and lack of manual save options detract from the experience.
+• Technical issues including bugs, clipping, awkward controls, inconsistent UI, and lack of manual save system.

 • story